Car Games - Travel Games - Family Vacation - Car Travel with Kids

 Read Out Loud

+Don’t overlook this extremely simple idea.
 This passes the time VERY quickly in the car for the reader and for the family members who are listening.
-Great opportunity to read those Harry Potter Books as a family.
-If you can't find Harry Potter Books at the library, you can find lots of them dirt cheap at my favorite online bookstore:
+Just be sure that the person reading isn’t prone to car sickness.
+If so, then maybe a “books on tape” version is better for you.
+This is a great opportunity to read those Harry Potter Books as a family!
+If you can’t find them at the library, you can find lots of them dirt cheap at my favorite online bookstore:

 Sing !

-Sing out loud from memory, or sing along to the radio, or an audio tape.
+Sing out loud from memory, or sing along to the radio, or a digital playlist.
 Nothing makes families bond like singing together (you remember the Partridge family, right?).
-When you get through all 99 verses of 99 Bottles of Beer... you might like to try the next suggestion:
+When you get through all 99 verses of 99 Bottles of Beer… you might like to try the next suggestion:

 Get a good song book with all the lyrics.